 Chocolate and peanut butter are an irresistible combination, and these classic peanut butter balls bring them together perfectly!

 My mom made these almost every year around Christmas time.
 I remember watching her dip the peanut butter balls in the chocolate and hardly being able to wait until they were ready to eat!
 Growing up, these just became synonymous with Christmas for me.
-I now get to create the same anticipation for my kids as they patiently – or impatiently – wait for me to finish make these amazing peanut butter balls.
+I now get to create the same anticipation for my kids as they patiently – or impatiently – wait for me to finish making these amazing peanut butter balls.

 I have a couple of suggestions that I believe take these traditional peanut butter balls to the next level: